ND Senator Who Supported DAPL And Called For More Police Action Against Standing Rock Protesters Appointed New Head Of Indian Affairs

 Hoeven called the 2016 DAPL peaceful protests, which were led by members of the Standing Rock Sioux reservation and joined by other Native Americans and allies from across the country, “violent” and asked President Obama to deploy federal law enforcement to subdue them, Huffington Post reported.

-As Inquisitr has previously reported, nearly a thousand DAPL protesters — most of whom are Native American — are remaining at the protest camps near Standing Rock despite harsh winter conditions.
+As the Inquisitr has previously reported, nearly a thousand DAPL protesters — most of whom are Native American — are remaining at the protest camps near Standing Rock despite harsh winter conditions.

 Nearly 1,000 DAPL Protesters Remain At #StandingRock Despite Harsh Winter Conditions https://t.co/Ql3TTqnU6O pic.twitter.com/WXCRmV07ES